 - Bill: Large, pale, upper mandible hooked, reddish base, whitish tip

 - Size: 20-25 inches long with 38-inch wingspan, large round body, long neck, short tail, tiny head

 - Colors: Blue, red, orange, black, white, brown, gray, buff

-- Markings: Genders are similar with overall black or dark gray plumage with a dense, even pattern of white spots.
+- Markings: Male and female birds are similar with overall black or dark gray plumage with a dense, even pattern of small white spots.
 On the wings, the spots are elongated to fine short bars.
 The neck is grayish black and may show a scruffy nape.
 The face is bare blue skin with bright red wattles at the base of the bill.
 The crown is topped with a horny brown or orange-brown “helmet” with a triangular horn shape.
 The thick legs and feet are gray.

 There are multiple subspecies of helmeted guineafowl and each one shows variations in size, as well as helmet and wattle differences.
 Domesticated birds have many other color variations, including pied, white or gray birds.

 Foods: Seeds, insects, roots, snails, reptiles, grain, fruit, flowers (See: Omnivorous)